 Instructions

-- Spray a 9×13 inch pan with non-stick spray, or line with parchment paper.
+- Spray a 9×13 inch pan or rimmed baking sheet with non-stick spray, or line with parchment paper.

-- Using a serrated knife, cut the entire slab of rolls in half, carefully trying to keep the cut even and in the middle.
-Remove the top half of rolls and set aside.
-Gently tear the rolls into 4 columns of 3 rolls.
+- Using a serrated knife, cut the entire slab of rolls in half lengthwise, the bottom slightly thicker than the top.
+Remove the top half of rolls and set aside.1 pkg Kings Hawaiian Rolls

 - Place turkey slices evenly over the bottom of the rolls, then repeat with cheese (I always leave a few without cheese as our youngest doesn’t like melty cheese!)
-Replace the tops on the rolls, set aside to make the sauce.
+Replace the tops on the rolls, set aside to make the sauce.¾ – 1 lb turkey, 12 slices cheese

 Secret Sauce

 - In a small saucepan melt butter over medium-low heat, once melted whisk in Worcestershire sauce, mustard and brown sugar.
 Whisk well to combine, bring to simmer.
-Simmer for 30 seconds until the mixture thickens slightly.
+Simmer for 30 seconds until the mixture thickens slightly.¼ cup butter, 1 tablespoon mustard, 1 tablespoon Worcestershire sauce, 2 teaspoons brown sugar

-- Spray piece of foil with non-stick spray or spray oil and cover turkey and cheese sliders tightly, refrigerate for 4 hours or more.
-Preheat oven to 350 degrees F, and pull out turkey and cheese sliders to come to room temp while preheating.
+- Spray piece of foil with non-stick spray or spray oil and cover turkey and cheese sliders tightly.* Preheat oven to 350° F (175° C), and pull out turkey and cheese sliders to come to room temp while preheating.

 Video